expectedparrot/edsl/docs/index.rst

 Examples of special methods and use cases for EDSL, including:

+- Data labeling
-* Data labeling, cleaning and analysis
+- Data cleaning
+- Analyzing survey results
+- Adding data to surveys from CSVs, PDFs, images and other sources
+- Conducting agent conversations
+- Converting surveys into EDSL
-* Cognitive testing
+- Cognitive testing
-* Dynamic agent traits
-* Creating new methods

 Notebooks